Brexit inertia means London's finance workers face summer slump

 But with Brexit on ice until as late as October 31 and the terms of the exit still to be agreed, fears are building that this could be one of the leanest years for the City since the aftermath of the 2008 financial crisis.

-The London Stock Exchange has had only one corporate listing in excess of £75 million so far this year.
+The London Stock Exchange has had only one corporate listing in excess of 75 million pounds ($97.61 million) so far this year.
 Trading turnover on the London Stock Exchange in February and March was down a third from a year ago, and the lowest since August 2016.

 Average daily turnover on London’s blue chip FTSE 100 stock index fell harder in those two months than all the main bourses in Europe except the DAX 30, according to a Reuters analysis of Refinitiv data.